1fish2/BBQTimer/README.md

   the main activity or via the Settings menu?
 * Display a notification for the alarms so people can tell why it chimed.

-* Add a License file to the repo.
-Change the source code copyright text.
 * Set up signed, optimized, deployable release builds.
 * Set other AndroidManifest.xml values.
 (Search info?)
 * Implement Activity#onCreateThumbnail()?